torilundfunkhouser/logs_project/README.md

 GROUP BY title
 Limit 3;

-*Step 4)* Select top three counts and authors from articles_test.
+### Step 4) Select top three counts and authors from articles_test.

 SELECT * from articles_count limit 3;

+## Second Question
 To answer the second question — Who are the most popular article authors of all time? — I took the following steps:

-*Step 1)* Create a view with author name and slug by joining on author ID from the articles and authors tables.
+### Step 1) Create a view with author name and slug by joining on author ID from the articles and authors tables.

 CREATE VIEW author_name_article AS
 SELECT authors.name, articles.slug
 FROM articles
 INNER JOIN authors ON articles.author=authors.id;

-*Step 2)* Create a view with author name and slug, joining on the slug from the new author_name view and logs table.
+### Step 2) Create a view with author name and slug, joining on the slug from the new author_name view and logs table.

 CREATE VIEW author_name_times AS
 SELECT author_name_article.name, slug_title.short_path
 FROM slug_title
 INNER JOIN author_name_article ON slug_title.short_path=author_name_article.slug;

-*Step 3)* Run query counting the number of times the path appears in the author_name_times view.
+### Step 3) Run query counting the number of times the path appears in the author_name_times view.
 Sort by author name with most often seen author on top, then select the top three author names.

 CREATE VIEW authors_count AS
 SELECT COUNT(author_name_times.name), author_name_times.name